Beyondactivismo/Beyondactivismo/GUIDELINES/INTERVIEWCONTRIBUTING.md

 ## Example

-Introduk´ction
+**Introduction**
-1. In ein paar Sätzen, stelle dich bitte vor und wofür setzt du dich in der Öffentlichkeit ein?
+In ein paar Sätzen, stelle dich bitte vor und wofür setzt du dich in der Öffentlichkeit ein?

-Getting into it
+**Getting into it**
-2.Wie kamst du dazu, dich in der  Öffentlichkeit zu engagieren?
+1. Wie kamst du dazu, dich in der  Öffentlichkeit zu engagieren?
 Gab es eine spezielle Situation, die dich dazu veranlasst hat?

-4. how did your group/collective/ngo started, what help did you recive than from what agents.
+2. how did your group/collective/ngo started, what help did you recive than from what agents.

-5. How did group/collective/ngo develop.
+3. How did group/collective/ngo develop.
 What impact on society do you achieved.

-6. Wie ist die Unterstüzung durch andere zivilgesellschaftliche Organisationen?
+4. Wie ist die Unterstüzung durch andere zivilgesellschaftliche Organisationen?
 Hast du auch Kritik an anderen Akteuren?

-7. Go into a campaing tha the activist did and wich you found interesting
+5. Go into a campaing tha the activist did and wich you found interesting

+**activism in general**
- Do you define yourself as an activist, how do you define activism.
+1. Do you define yourself as an activist, how do you define activism.

-10. Was motiviert dich tagtäglich, für deine Anliegen weiter zu kämpfen?
+2. Was motiviert dich tagtäglich, für deine Anliegen weiter zu kämpfen?

-11. Wie hat sich dein Leben durch deine Aktivität als Aktivist verändert.
+3. Wie hat sich dein Leben durch deine Aktivität als Aktivist verändert.
 Talk about postive and negative changes.

-12. Wurdest du schon mal wehen deiner Tätigkeit als Aktivist bedroht?
+4. Wurdest du schon mal wehen deiner Tätigkeit als Aktivist bedroht?
 Was ist das schwierigste an einem Leben als Aktivist?

-Could you share an experience, a piece of advise for people who think about becoming agents of change in their communities?
+5.Could you share an experience, a piece of advise for people who think about becoming agents of change in their communities?

-Ending the interview
+**Ending the interview**

-14. Würdest du uns einen Aktivisten empfehlen, den wir interviewen könnten?
+1. Würdest du uns einen Aktivisten empfehlen, den wir interviewen könnten?
 Was wolltest du ihn schon immer fragen?
-Did you like the interview?
+2. Did you like the interview?
 Do you have feedback?
-Explain that you will share the interview with your interviewee before publishing, to give him the posibility of correcting editorial mistakes.
+3. Explain that you will share the interview with your interviewee before publishing, to give him the posibility of correcting editorial mistakes.